RonakSurana-2001/Xcelore-Assignment/README.md

 <a href="https://xcelore-assignment.vercel.app/">
 Live site</a>

-Backend is deployed on render free plan so data fetching from backend takes time.
+Backend is deployed on render and database on mongodb atlas free plan so data fetching from backend takes time.
 So after you perform any action you have to wait.

 ## Authors